SMTG-Bham/easyunfold/README.md

 ## Usage

 Main goal of this tool is to make the unfolding process easier.
-To generate a unfolded bandstructure, one typically needs to perform the following step:
+To generate a unfolded band structure, one typically needs to perform the following step:

 1. Create a primitive cell, and generate a k point path for this primitive cell.
 2. Create a supercell, and obtain its optimised structure.